Department of International Development

 Applicants must intend to pursue a full-time taught Master’s degree in International Development at Maynooth University in the academic year 2021-22 and meet the following eligibility criteria:

 - Demonstrated experience (2 years or more) in community development or global development in areas such as social justice, human rights, development education, volunteering or campaigning.

-- Applications will be accepted from candidates living outside of the EU who can satisfy the eligibility criteria for the Master’s programme.
+- Applications will be accepted from EU-status candidates living in Ireland or elsewhere, who can satisfy the eligibility criteria for the Master’s programme.
 Graduates from universities (both national and international) are welcome to apply, including applicants graduating in 2021.
 Alumni of Maynooth University who are unaware of their degree result should contact the Maynooth University Student Records office: email@example.com to request official transcript information.

 - Provision of two letters of academic reference (as part of the PAC.ie application).

 Graduates or current students of PhD or Master’s programmes are not eligible to apply.
 Prospective students interested in research programmes should apply instead for the Maynooth University John and Pat Hume Doctoral Research Awards.

 The total value of each full-time scholarship will be up to the cost of full-time EU fees of €6,850.